Emburse Assurance Overview for Emburse Professional

 Check What It Checks What It Means for Users

-Non-Itemized Receipt Detects whether a supported receipt is missing itemized detail Replace the receipt with an itemized version or provide required context, based on policy
+Non-Itemized Receipt Emburse AI will flag any meal receipt over $25 which is not itemized.
+Replace the receipt with an itemized version or provide required context, based on policy

 Step 2: Pre-Submission Feedback